jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

 - **Pause**: Stop automatic cycling
 - **Reset**: Return to the first name

-## Tips for Best Results
+## Tips for a Joyful Event

-### CSV Preparation
+### Preparing Your CSV
-- Use a spreadsheet program like Excel or Google Sheets
+- Use Excel or Google Sheets for easy editing
 - Save as CSV format
-- Ensure the first row contains column headers
+- Make sure the first row contains column headers
-- Check for any special characters that might cause issues
+- Double-check for special characters or formatting issues

 ### Display Setup
 - Test your display configuration before the event
-- Ensure both monitors are connected and recognized
+- Ensure all monitors are connected and recognized
-- Position the banner windows where they're easily visible
+- Position banners where everyone can see them
-- Consider the viewing distance when setting up displays
+- Consider the viewing distance for maximum impact

 ### Event Management
-- Import your member list well before the event
+- Import your member list ahead of time
-- Test the display functionality with your actual data
+- Test the display with your actual data
-- Have a backup plan in case of technical issues
+- Have a backup plan for technical issues
-- Consider printing a backup list of names
+- Consider printing a backup list of names—just in case

-## Troubleshooting
+## Troubleshooting & Support

 ### Common Issues

-**Display not showing on correct monitor:**
+**Display not showing on the correct monitor:**
 - Check your display settings in the Control Panel
 - Ensure the target monitor is connected and active
 - Try restarting the application

 **CSV import errors:**
-- Verify your CSV format matches the required structure
+- Make sure your CSV matches the required format
 - Check for special characters or formatting issues
-- Ensure the file is saved as CSV format
+- Ensure the file is saved as CSV

 **Application not responding:**
 - Close and restart the application
 - Check if other applications are using the same ports
-- Ensure you have sufficient system resources
+- Ensure you have enough system resources

-### Getting Help
+### Need Help?
-If you encounter issues not covered in this guide:
+If you run into issues not covered here:
 1. Check the application logs for error messages
 2. Restart the application
-3. Contact technical support with specific error details
+3. Reach out to technical support with details—we're here to help!

 ## Keyboard Shortcuts